rust-lang/rls/architecture.md

 However, if data for an already lowered crate is loaded again, we simply replace the definitions for a given crate and re-index.

-One interesting edge is when we lower data for crates having the same name, such as binary and `#[cfg(test)]`-compiled version of it.
+One interesting edge case is when we lower data for crates having the same name, such as binary and `#[cfg(test)]`-compiled version of it.
 We need to ensure we lower a given definition [only once](https://github.com/rust-dev-tools/rls-analysis/blob/bd82c9b38b56e53bbfb199569a32b392056964fd/src/lowering.rs#L258-L263)
 , even if it technically is repeated across multiple crates.